Ticks – ugh!

 These maps show the prevalence for Lyme disease, erlichiosis and anaplasmosis for 2019 … You can also find maps for Canada.

 As you view this data, keep in mind that the big pharmaceutical companies sponsor this CAPC website.
 You know, the companies who make money when you buy their tick products!

 The first rule is to get ticks off your dog quickly.

 So let’s take a look at some DOs and DON’Ts to keep in mind.

 DO … remove ticks within 24 to 36 hours of a bite.

-If your dog’s out every day in areas where he can pick up ticks, then you need to check him every day.
+If your dog’s out every day in areas with ticks, then you need to check him every day.
 Otherwise, check him when he’s been in the woods or any tick-infested area.

 TIP: Some dogs may “show” you where they have a tick.
-You’ll want to watch to see if he’s scratching himself or biting at himself repeatedly in one place.
+Watch your dog to see if he’s scratching or biting at himself repeatedly in one place.

 DO … check him thoroughly all over.